-Managing hemophilia with inhibitors can be a challenge
+Managing hemophilia with inhibitors can bring challenges

 Blood drop and 18